dlt-hub/dlt/docs/website/docs/general-usage/resource.md

 - Fields with an `Optional` type are marked as `nullable`
 - Fields with a `Union` type are converted to the first (not `None`) type listed in the union.
 For example, `status: Union[int, str]` results in a `bigint` column.
-- `list`, `dict`, and nested Pydantic model fields will use the `json` type which means they'll be stored as a JSON object in the database instead of creating child tables.
+- `list`, `dict`, and nested Pydantic model fields will use the `json` type which means they'll be stored as a JSON object in the database instead of creating nested tables.

 You can override this by configuring the Pydantic model